-You are expected to treat CPSU NSW staff with respect and cooperate with us in resolving your matter.
+You are expected to treat PSA/CPSU NSW staff with respect and cooperate with us in resolving your matter.

-In order for the CPSU NSW to focus resources on delivering a positive outcome for the greatest number of members we currently triage calls using the following principles:
+In order for the PSA/CPSU NSW to focus resources on delivering a positive outcome for the greatest number of members we currently triage calls using the following principles:

-On occasion it may be that a particular matter cannot be resolved and the CPSU NSW may undertake Court, Commission or Tribunal proceedings on your behalf.
+On occasion it may be that a particular matter cannot be resolved and the PSA/CPSU NSW may undertake Court, Commission or Tribunal proceedings on your behalf.

 In respect to such proceedings:

-The CPSU NSW commits to utilising our resources to advance the interests of our current membership.
+The PSA/CPSU NSW commits to utilising our resources to advance the interests of our current membership.

-The CPSU NSW assists members who face both individual workplace issues and where there is an issue affecting a number of members, such as a restructure and bargaining.
+The PSA/CPSU NSW assists members who face both individual workplace issues and where there is an issue affecting a number of members, such as a restructure.
 Members are able to seek advice from our Member Support Centre in the first instance.

-Where there are individual pre-existing issues or disputes that are currently occurring general advice and guidance will be provided by the MSC in the first instance or may be referred to the appropriate Industrial Officer.
-Those pre-existing matters that lead to the necessity for Court, Commission or Tribunal proceedings will be at the discretion of the PSA Executive on behalf of the CPSU NSW and decisions are made on a case by case basis.
+Where there are individual pre-existing issues or disputes that are currently occurring general advice and guidance either will be provided by the MSC in the first instance or may be referred to the appropriate Industrial Officer.
+Those pre-existing matters that lead to the necessity for Court, Commission or Tribunal proceedings will be at the discretion of the PSA /CPSU NSW Executive and decisions are made on a case-by-case basis.

-You will ensure that the account details provided to the CPSU NSW are identical to the account details held by your bank or financial institution.
+You will ensure that the account details provided to the PSA/CPSU NSW are identical to the account details held by your bank or financial institution.

 You will ensure that you have sufficient funds or credit available in the nominated account on the due date for payment of your fees.

-You will let the CPSU NSW know in writing within 14 days if the nominated account is altered, transferred or closed.
+You will let the PSA know in writing within 14 days if the nominated account is altered, transferred or closed.

-You will be responsible to ensure that the amounts debited/charged to your nominated account for your CPSU NSW fees are correct.
+You will be responsible to ensure that the amounts debited/charged to your nominated account for your PSA/CPSU NSW fees are correct.

-If the charging arrangements are stopped by you or your nominated bank or financial institution, you will arrange a suitable alternative payment method with the CPSU NSW.
+If the charging arrangements are stopped by you or your nominated bank or financial institution, you will arrange a suitable alternative payment method with the PSA/CPSU NSW.

-Resignation from the union must be notified according to the section Maintaining your Membership.
-Repayments will not be made for late notifications.
+Resignation from the Association must be notified according to the section Maintaining your membership.
+Refunds will not be made for late notifications.

-The CPSU NSW will debit/charge your membership fees as they fall due.
+The PSA/CPSU NSW will debit/charge your membership fees as they fall due.
 However, if this falls on a non-business day, they will be debited/charged on the next business day.

-The CPSU NSW will only use this authority to debit/charge regular fees.
+The PSA/CPSU NSW will only use this authority to debit/charge regular fees.
 If you miss a payment, it will be picked up in the following period, i.e. two instalments will be taken out.

-Should you resign your membership, the CPSU NSW undertakes to cease debiting your account upon the termination of the written notice period, in accordance with the section Maintaining your Membership.
+Should you resign your membership, the PSA/CPSU NSW undertakes to cease debiting your account upon the termination of the written notice period, in accordance with the section Maintaining your Membership.

-There are occasions when members consider leaving the CPSU NSW.
-This may be for a variety of reasons, including retirement, ceasing employment or for other reasons.
+There are occasions when members consider leaving the PSA/CPSU NSW.
+This may be for a variety of reasons, including retirement, leaving the public service or for other reasons.

-If you are ceasing employment or retiring, you can terminate your membership by sending notice of resignation in writing to the Membership Team at PSA/CPSU NSW Headquarters or by e-mail to firstname.lastname@example.org Retired members may choose to become Associates of the PSA/CPSU NSW.
+If you are leaving the public service or retiring, you can terminate your membership by sending notice of resignation in writing to the Membership Team at PSA Headquarters or by e-mail to Retired members may choose to become Associates of the PSA.

-If you are considering leaving the CPSU NSW for any other reason, we would like to hear from you to see if we can help to resolve any issues.
+If you are considering leaving the PSA for any other reason, we would like to hear from you to see if we can help to resolve any issues.
 Please contact Member Support Centre on 1300 772 679 in the first instance and ask to speak with our Member Services officer.

-You may resign your membership when either you cease to work in an area covered by the Association or by giving 14 days notice in writing of your intention to resign to the General Secretary via .
+You may resign your membership when either you cease to work in an area covered by the Association or by giving 14 days’ notice in writing of your intention to resign to the General Secretary via .
 Resignation from the PSA will also be taken as resignation from the CPSU NSW (SPSF Group), subject to confirmation.
 Resignation from the CPSU NSW (SPSF Group) can be by notice in writing of two weeks or more, such notice being delivered to the NSW Branch Secretary of the CPSU NSW (SPSF Group) via .
-Please note that you are obliged to pay any dues owing to the CPSU NSW up to the date of effect of the resignation and that fees are only refundable on resignation from the CPSU NSW with the endorsement of the PSA Executive on behalf of the CPSU NSW Branch.
+Please note that you are obliged to pay any dues owing to the PSA/CPSU NSW up to the date of effect of the resignation.